How to get started?

 from Vice President of Quality, Research and Outreach Dennis Johnston.

 Since 1980, AVID has been closely studied by numerous research teams and individuals.
 In addition to our own data collection (see the Data & Results page), AVID's success has been demonstrated by numerous third-party studies.
 In fact, the quality of our proof is so high, that AVID was one of eleven organizations to receive the highest praise for outstanding rigorous research by Building Engineering and Science Talent in an April 2004 report to Congress.
 If you know of a research article in the print media or on the web that you would like to share, please contact us.
-If you have questions or comments about our research, please contact Director of Research & Evaluation, Jeff Popp at email@example.com.
+If you have questions or comments about our research, please contact Vice President of Quality, Research and Outreach Dennis Johnston at email@example.com.